Strategy Guide

 When it applies

-The hardest 10×10 and 11×11 puzzles.
-In practice the hint system does most of this reasoning for you, but spotting the pattern helps explain why some positions look fine at first glance and still fail.
+The hardest 10x10 and 11x11 puzzles.
+The hint system can do this reasoning for you, but learning the pattern explains why some cells look safe at first and still fail.

 Quick Tips & Common Mistakes